 That’s about 30 minutes before sun exposure, because the product needs some time to actually bond with your skin before it can block UV.

-Personally, I put my first sunscreen of the day on in the tent or at the car, even if it’s still dark.
+A couple bonus skin care tips: I put my first sunscreen of the day on in the tent or at the car, even if it’s still dark.
 People laugh.
 But I find that if I wait until the sun comes up, it always happens when I’m on a class 4 section of ridge.

-When applying early in the day, consider your clothing layers.
+Also, when applying early in the day, consider your clothing layers.
 Will you take off your long-sleeve top or zip off your pant legs when the sun gets higher?
 If so, lotion-up those arms and legs now.

-Studies show most people don’t use enough sunscreen.
+A couple surprising skin care tips: studies show most people don’t use enough sunscreen.
 So if you’re just dabbing some on your nose and calling it good, you could still end up looking like Leatherface.

 Sunscreen is most effective when you apply it thickly enough to leave a greasy film.
 Let it soak in without too much rubbing.
 And if someone says, “You missed a spot,” tell them it’s because you’re doing it right.

 Your skin actually uses up the protective ingredients in sunscreen.
 High SPF wears out just as quickly as low SPF.
 So bring along enough sunscreen so that you can reapply every two to four hours — or every hour during water sports.

 UV radiation and visible light are different wavelengths.
 Most UV (about 80 percent) passes straight through cloud cover — and into that beautiful face of yours.

 7. Watch out for reflection.